A broken timing belt will keep your Honda Accord (or Odyssey or Prelude or Isuzu Oasis) from starting. You Honda will crank but not start.

 2.)
 The distributor rotor will NOT turn as your helper cranks the engine.

 CASE 1: If the distributor rotor turned.
 This is a clear indication that the timing belt on your Honda is not broken.

-Now, you're here doing these tests because your Honda Cranks but Does Not Start, right?
-Well, to further help you in troubleshooting the reason your Honda does not start, I recommend looking at the other ‘How To Test’ articles I've written and you can find the links, in the next page, under the heading Related Articles.
+Now, you're here doing these tests because your Honda cranks but does not start, right?
+Well, to further help you in troubleshooting the reason your Honda does not start, I recommend looking at the other ‘how to’ tutorials I've written and you can find the links, in the next page, under the heading Related Articles.

 CASE 2: If the distributor DID NOT rotor turn.
 This indicates that the timing belt is broken and not turning the Cam gear, which in turn is not turning the distributor rotor.